cerner/terra-core/packages/terra-list/docs/guides/MultiSelectList.md

 In previous versions of the terra-list a multi select style list could be created as either a controlled version of SelectableList or uncontrolled version of MultiSelectList.
 These implementations suffered from inflexibility and performance concerns.
 Going foward terra-list is more granular, though this puts more reponsibility on the consumer to properly update their list items with the appropriate state.
 The following is a guide to addressing those concerns in your implementation.

 ## State Management
-The state of selection needs to be managed for the list in a HOC.
+The state of selection needs to be managed for the list in a High Order Component (HOC).
 In this example we are going to be a unique key, but the type of state used is open to the implementor of the HOC.

 First defaulting our state to an empty array in the constructor.
 ```jsx
   constructor(props) {
     super(props);